-1. VET Programs for VCE & VCAL Students

-VCE VET programs are VET (Vocational Education & Training) qualifications approved by the VCAA to contribute to your VCE or VCAL.
+VET Programs are offered for VCE & VCE Vocational Major (VM) Students VCE VET programs are VET (Vocational Education & Training) qualifications approved by the VCAA to contribute to your VCE or VM.
 There are numerous VCE VET units that can be used to create pathways to a diverse range of industries including health, engineering, science, IT, construction, and the creative industries.